-Change in fair value of warrants increased to \$6.2 million for the three months ended March 31, 2015, as compared to \$0.2 million of income in the same period in 2014.
-The increase in expense was primarily due to the issuance of Series A Warrants, Series B Warrants and Series C Warrants and the change in value of these warrants during 2015.
-In the three months ended March 31, 2014, the change in the fair value of the preferred stock warrants recorded as income was due to a decrease in the preferred stock during that period.
+The change in fair value of warrants changed to \$4.9 million of income for the three months ended June 30, 2015, as compared to \$0.8 million of expense in the same period in 2014.
+The change in fair value of warrants increased to \$1.2 million of expense for the six months ended June 30, 2015, as compared to \$0.6 million of expense in the same period in 2014.
+The changes were due to the issuance of Series A Warrants, Series B Warrants and Series C Warrants in connection with financing transactions and the change in value of these warrants during 2015.
+In the three and six months ended June 30, 2014, the change in the fair value of the preferred stock warrants recorded as expense was due to the increase in the value of the warrant, liabilities, which were later reclassified to equity after the IPO.